praxis-app/praxis/CONTRIBUTING.md

 ## Checks

-Run what your change touches.
-Everything must pass before a pull request is
+Run the checks relevant to your change.
+Those checks should pass before a pull request is ready for review:
-ready:

 ```bash
 # Frontend and shared TypeScript